 The “bad deal” helped the Expos fall to 55-107 in 1976, their worst season since 1969.
 Fanning was kicked upstairs to become vice president in charge of player development and was replaced by Charlie Fox.
 In that capacity, Fanning oversaw the nurturing of several fine players, including Bill Gullickson, Tim Raines and Tim Wallach.
 This player development, along with the maturing of youngsters he drafted as GM, including Ellis Valentine, Gary Carter and André Dawson, turned the Expos into an NL East power in the late 1970s and early 1980s.
 Also included, in Fanning’s time as Scouting Director, were fine Major League players: Andres Galarraga, Mark Gardner, Brian Holman, Randy Johnson, Terry Francona, Wallace Johnson, Charlie Lea, Jeff Huson, Brad Mills, Larry Walker, and many others.
 Fanning has said many times, his forte was Scouting and Development.xviii

 Fanning wore a suit and worked in a suite until September 8, 1981, when the Expos fired manager Dick Williams.
 John McHale – who had assumed the additional role of GM ahead of the 1979 season – felt that the Expos’ play had been ragged and that the sarcastic Williams had become disconnected from his squad.
 McHale gave Fanning the manager’s job.
-It was an odd move in that the Expos were in a tight pennant race and Fanning had last managed with the Eau Claire Braves in Class C ball.
+It was an odd move in that the Expos were in a tight pennant race and Fanning had last managed with the Single-A Greenville in 1963.
 He also lost his first two games as skipper, and pulled some moves that had people guessing.
 For example, on September 9, he told third baseman Larry Parrish, who was struggling at the time, to bunt with two strikes.
 Predictably, Parrish fouled off the bunt attempt for strike three.
 “It was an unnecessary humiliation for a struggling player,” wrote Bill Conlin in The Sporting News.xix

 It had been a long time since Fanning had taken the field in uniform.
 Despite his lack of experience, he led the Expos to the division title for the second half of the strike-shortened 1981 season.
 The Expos defeated first-half winner Philadelphia and lost the National League Championship Series on Rick Monday’s famous (or infamous, depending on your perspective) home run in the ninth inning of the fifth and final game of the series.